ant-design/ant-design/components/modal/demo/locale.md

 ## en-US

-To customize the text of buttons via set `okText` and `cancelText`.
+To customize the text of the buttons, you need to set `okText` and `cancelText` props.

 ````jsx
 import { Modal, Button } from 'antd';